 Another colleague I know created and used Doodly videos to send out as topic reviews post-training.

 If a video is too big of an ask, a simple email covering key content could suffice.

 You can be creative in how you get the review information in front of your learners.
 Maximize learner retention and reduce the forgetting curve by building in reviews every 10-20 minutes, within 24 hours, and again 7 and 30 days later.

 Imagine the ROI your training could have with some simple strategic reviews added to your content delivery!

 Try It & Share It!

-Also, if you have a particular training challenge you are facing, share it in the FB group for some help.
+If you have a particular training challenge you are facing, share it in The Hangout for some help.
 Join the group here.